Grilling Academy

 Why These Temperatures Work

-Pro Tip: Use avocado oil for a high smoke point and golden browning.
+Pro Tip: Slap on some avocado oil for that high smoke point and golden glow.

 🔥 How to Cook Flattop Chicken: Step-by-Step

-Cooking flattop chicken is straightforward with these steps:
+Cookin’ flattop chicken’s a cinch with these steps:

 - Preheat the Griddle

-Right away, set the grill to 375-425°F based on the cut.
-Preheating ensures even cooking. - Add Oil
+Right off the bat, crank that grill to 375-425°F, dependin’ on the cut.
+Preheating’s your ticket to even cookin’. - Add Oil

-Following this, apply avocado oil for a golden finish. - Cook Evenly
+Next up, slick it with avocado oil for that golden sizzle. - Cook Evenly

-After that, place chicken on the grill and press gently.
-Cook per the table above. - Check Temp
+Then, toss the chicken on and give it a light press.
+Cook it by the table above. - Check Temp

 Benefits of Cooking Flattop Chicken